Mandryl/Chirp-Developer-Challenge-2022/README.md

 Following that, the bot replies to the document based on the highest rating score.

-> note
+> **Note**
 > This document will either affirm the Tweet content with the strongest claim or deny the Tweet content with the strongest claim among the retrieved literature.
 > If only low-scoring documents were found, the bot will reply no relevant documents were found.

 ### Specifying a stance